“Animals are such agreeable friends – they ask no questions; they pass no criticisms.” ~George Eliot

 “Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide.”

 Bipolar disorder, depression, and schizophrenia are the most common mental illnesses.
 Owning a dog can help with mental illness.
-Dogs are popular for offering a great companionship, resulting in a reduction of stress and anxiety.
+Dogs are popular for offering great companionship, resulting in a reduction of stress and anxiety.

 Studies have shown that beloved animal companions can help cope-up from depression.
 Due to this, many organizations consider animal-assisted therapy as an effective treatment for depression and other mental illnesses.